salma-h-wagdy/Networks-Project/README.md

 # Implementing a Server Agent using HTTP Protocol
 ## Overview
+This project aims to deliver a fully functional HTTP/2 server agent that integrates seamlessly with existing web technologies.
+The server agent will strictly adhere to specified behaviors, scenarios, message formats, and sequences, ensuring robust performance and appropriate error handling.
 ## How to Run
 - Running the Server

   Open a terminal and navigate to the directory containing main.py.
   Execute the following command to start the server:
 ```
     python main.py
 ```
 - Running the Client

   Open another terminal and navigate to the directory containing client.py.
   Execute the following command to start the client:
 ```
     python client.py
 ```